 Committee of breach of University examination regulations pertaining to a

-examination of the course.
-Where the punishment imposed includes a period of
+and examination of the course.
+Where the punishment imposed includes a

-suspension, you cannot attend the tutorials, submit assignments or sit the
+period of suspension, you cannot attend the tutorials, submit assignments

 Determination of Academic